splunk/public-o11y-docs/gdi/get-data-in/application/java/migrate-metrics.rst

 .. note::

-   To view the built-in dashboards, the ``jvm.classes.loaded`` metric must be actively sending data to Splunk Observability Cloud.
+   To view the built-in dashboards, the ``jvm.classes.loaded`` metric must be received by Splunk Observability Cloud.

 Troubleshooting
 ======================